KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image3_2.png"/>
 </p>

 4. To define the properties of the region, right click on the region and select **Properties**.
 Select the desired name, material, doping, etc. Click **OK**.
+In this example, the name is defined as Region1 and material is Si with a uniform acceptor doping of 1e17 cm<sup>-3</sup>.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image4.png"/>
 </p>

 5. Similarly define the region and its properties for the n-type semiconductor as follows.
+In this example, the n-type region is defined with a rectangle of similar width (along x axis) of 0.1 um and length (along y axis) of 0.2 um as in p-type region.
+The p-type region is named Region2 and material is again Si with a uniform acceptor doping of 1e17 cm<sup>-3</sup>.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image5.png"/>